 Suffice to say, in the PTE, you are required to be the Jack-of-all-trades yet the master of none.
 In practical terms, this means you need to be able to write about any topic thrown at you.
 A two-minute brainstorm should provide you with an embarrassment of riches for you to draw upon during the 16 minutes you’ll be writing your essay.

-It never ceases to amaze me how much PTE candidates and those preparing for their tests beat themselves up when it comes to approaching the essay topic.
+It never ceases to amaze me how much PTE candidates and those preparing for their tests beat themselves up when it comes to approaching the essay topic in different types of essays.
 Don’t forget, whatever your own personal opinions are about the issue at hand is of absolutely no relevance to the algorithm that is grading your efforts.
-The topics are never truly contentious or controversial but it remains a weird fixation for most people that everything has to be reduced to your own life experience, your genuinely held opinions and ‘facts’.
+The topics are never truly contentious or controversial but it remains a weird fixation for most people that they should reduce everything to their own life experience, their genuinely held opinions and ‘facts’.
 It doesn’t.

 Your ability to see both sides of anything and express yourself appropriately is what is being tested.
 Disassociating yourself from the issue will help.
-If you were asked whether children should be given free donuts every day at primary school, your gut instinct would probably be to reject such a silly notion.
+If someone asked you whether children should have free donuts every day at primary school, your gut instinct would probably be to reject such a silly notion.
 But have you stopped to consider the numerous benefits of high blood sugar levels on a child’s brain activity?
 Studies have shown that overweight and obese children consistently outperform their thinner colleagues on academic tests by 37% on average.
 Providing children with donuts would be a sure-fire way of improving the nation’s overall intelligence.

 It’s important to prepare for these essay types.
 My advice when it comes to confronting the PTE essay is – regardless of the topic – free your mind.
 Let the ideas flow and get ready for a good argument, even if it is with yourself.
 For more tips, methods, material and more, sign up to E2Language today!